Attractor learning for spatiotemporally chaotic dynamical systems using echo state networks with transfer learning: Results

 We consider the gKS equation when the parameter $\gamma$ in the dispersion relation is small.
 We assume that for $\gamma$ small, the gKS dynamics admit an attractor that supports an ergodic invariant measure.
 We assume that this invariant measure describes the asymptotic distribution of all of the initial data that we select.
-We show that for $\gamma$ small and fixed, the ESN accurately predicts the power spectrum of the gKS equation for this fixed value of $\gamma$, once trained on trajectories generated using this fixed value of $\gamma$.
+We show that for $\gamma$ small and fixed, the ESN accurately predicts the power spectrum of the gKS equation and the correlation dimension of the attractor for this fixed value of $\gamma$, once trained on trajectories generated using this fixed value of $\gamma$.
 We then show that transfer learning is remarkably effective for small $\gamma$.
-Throughout Section~\ref{sec:tl}, we set $L=43$.
+Throughout Section~\ref{sec:gKS_prediction}, we set $L=43$.